41 Rustic Kitchen Ideas for Log Homes & Cabins

 Image courtesy of Park & Oak Design

 Adding greenery and florals to a rustic kitchen is a beautiful way to bring a touch of nature into the heart of your home.
-They add color and texture and create a sense of warmth and coziness.
+They add color and texture, creating a sense of warmth and coziness.

 Whether you display a small potted plant on your windowsill or create a stunning floral arrangement on your dining table, incorporating greenery and florals into your rustic kitchen will surely enhance its beauty and charm.